Amos2016GroupOne/amos-ss16-proj1/docs/localization.md

 And then in your html you use the key and let angular know that you want this translated:

 	<h1>{{ 'TITLE' | translate }}</h1>

+using translation in your controller works the following way.

+  $translate(['HEADLINE', 'PARAGRAPH',']).then(function (translations) {
+    $scope.headline = translations.HEADLINE;
+    $scope.paragraph = translations.PARAGRAPH;
+  });

+$translate service behaves asynchronous and returns a promise, since it could be that there's some asynchronous loading going on.
+This means that there are translation tables loaded in the background.
+These might be in a local json file or a file on a server.